AndyNgCE/COP4331-Project/artifact/DesignDocument.md

 Unreal Engine has a built in garbage collector.

 # Security
+Users should not be able to modify any code in the executable.
+Leaderboad scores will also be inaccessable beyond veiwing.

+# Performance
+We expect our game to run smoothly as we are using a trusted developement environment (Unreal Engine) and our games use of resources is fairly small.

 # Interoperability
 Compiled into binaries for game.
 Harder to mess with.

 # Internationalization/Localization
+There is no plans for localization beyond English.

 # Input/Output
 Input handled by UE4

 # Error Processing
+Our error handling will be detective and passive.
+An single error message will be displayed giving any information relating to the error.
+The game system will then free all data structures relating to the game settings, current leaderboard, and player stats.
+Unreal Engine may have some exeption-proccessing of its own that we will let run, we will still include ours.

 # Fault Tolerance

 # Architectural Feasibility
+Given our games scale there should be no problems here, if however the amount of objects spawned by players can impact performance we will cap the maximum amount allowed.

 # Overengineering
+Any objects detected outside of the intended game world will be deleted to allow the game to continue.

 # Build-vs-Buy Decisions
+Unreal Engine is very robust and very free making it a high value resource, we chose to code most of our own classes for our game rather than purchase assets from a marketplace.

 # Reuse